AquaQuokka/pyrew/README.md

 # Pyrew

-Welcome to Pyrew (PYthon REWrite), a Python program that provides the ability to write shorter and more efficient Python code by simply downloading, installing and importing a single file.
+Welcome to Pyrew, a Python library that provides a way to write shorter and more efficient Python code.

 ## Installation